mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing 10G NICs

-If you choose a 10G switch, your work isn't over.
-To achieve 10 Gbps speeds, you need a 10G network interface controller (NIC) for each device you want to run at 10G speeds.
-A regular 1 Gbps NIC will still work with a 10G switch, but it will be limited to 1 Gbps Ethernet.
+If you choose a 10 Gbps switch, your work isn't over.
+To achieve 10 Gbps speeds, you need a 10G network interface controller (NIC) for each device you want to run at 10 Gbps speeds.
+A regular 1 Gbps NIC will still work with a 10 Gbps switch, but it will be limited to 1 Gbps Ethernet.

 I had a lot of trouble finding 10G NICs for my systems.
+First, the market for 10G NICs is almost entirely enterprise-grade data centers, so they cost nearly $1k each.
+I was able to find used NICs for under $100, but I had to scour forum posts for reports of buying different NICs used.

-I got 10G working on my Windows desktop after a bit of tinkering, but I tested three different NICs on my TrueNAS storage server, and I couldn't get any of them to work.
+I got a 10G NIC working on my Windows desktop after a bit of tinkering, but I tested three different NICs on my TrueNAS storage server, and I couldn't get any of them to work.

 - Mellanox ConnextX-3 CX311A
   - On my Windows desktop, the activity lights didn't flash, and Windows didn't recognize anything in the PCI slot.
   - I found a forum post where someone mentioned that switching to another PCI slot on their motherboard solved the problem.
 I was skeptical, but that fixed it.
   - My TrueNAS server couldn't recognize it at all.
 - Chelsio T520-LL-CR
-  - Chelsio is one of the most common brands for TrueNAS servers, and [Serve the Home's buyer's guide](https://www.servethehome.com/buyers-guides/top-hardware-components-for-truenas-freenas-nas-servers/top-picks-freenas-nics-networking/) listed it as a recommended option.
+  - Chelsio is one of the most common brands for TrueNAS servers, and [Serve the Home](https://www.servethehome.com/buyers-guides/top-hardware-components-for-truenas-freenas-nas-servers/top-picks-freenas-nics-networking/) listed it as a recommended option.
   - My TrueNAS server [couldn't recognize it](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).
 - Chelsio Dual Port T520-CR
   - My TrueNAS server [couldn't recognize this one, either](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).

 My best guess is that the motherbord on my TrueNAS server has limited compatibility.
-It's [a consumer-grade ASUS Prime A320I-K motherboard](/budget-nas/#motherboard), so it may not support these enterprise-oriented 10G NICs.
+It's [a consumer-grade ASUS motherboard](/budget-nas/#motherboard), so it may not support these enterprise-oriented 10G NICs.

 I plan to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three spare 10G NICs I've now accrued.

-Currently, the only 10 Gbps link in my network between my Windows desktop and my managed switch.
+Currently, the only 10 Gbps link in my network is between my Windows desktop and my managed switch.
 If I need to click a checkbox on TP-Link's crummy web UI, I can do it at blazing 10 Gbps speeds.

 ## Choosing a UPS (battery backup)